Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bethune Town Cemetery

 Grave: 1.C.17.
 Died of wounds: 20th October 1914 Age: 22

 Personal: Thomas’ Pension Records show that he was the son of Bridget O’Neill, 16 Chapel Street, Quebec, Durham.
-O’Neill was her maiden name; she was married to James O’Neill (Coal Miner – Hewer) and that a total of 10 children.
+O’Neill was her maiden name; she was married to James O’Neill (Coal Miner – Hewer) and they had a total of 10 children.

 Military Service: Thomas enlisted in the Cheshire Regiment at Chester.
 Currently his Army records are unavailable, probably destroyed in Second World War bombing.
 However, his Army Service Number, 9744, would suggest an enlistment date towards the end of 1913.